Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Introduction

 In this paper, we propose a novel KeyPoint-Guided model by ReLation preservation (KPG-RL) for leveraging the annotated keypoints to guide the matching in OT.
-In KPG-RL, we first preserve the matching of keypoint pairs in OT using a mask-based constraint of the transport plan.
-We then propose to preserve the relation of each data point to the keypoints in transport, enforcing the matching of the data points near to paired keypoints across domains.
-The proposed KPG-RL model is applicable even when distributions lie in different spaces, and can be solved by Sinkhorn's algorithm.
-We further enforce the relation preservation constraint in KP and GW to impose the guidance of keypoints in them.
-To handle the applications where only partial mass should be transported, we extend the KPG-RL model to the partial OT setting, forming the partial-KPG-RL model.
+The KPG-RL model preserves the matching of keypoint pairs in OT using a mask-based constraint of the transport plan, and enforce the matching of the data points near to paired keypoints across domains by aligning the relation of each data point to the keypoints.
+KPG-RL is applicable even when distributions lie in different spaces.
+The above mask and relation-based techniques are employed in KP and GW to impose the keypoint guidance, developing keypoint-guided KP and GW.
+We show that the keypoint-guided KP and GW respectively provide a metric and divergence between distributions.
+To handle the applications where only partial mass should be transported, we extend the KPG-RL model to both partial OT and unbalanced OT settings in KP and GW formulations, and develop corresponding solution algorithms.

-Meanwhile, we present the dual formulation of KPG-RL model, enabling us to learn the transport plan and further the transport map using deep learning techniques.
-Specifically, we deduce the dual formulation of the $L_2$-regularized KPG-RL model, in which we parameterize the optimization variables, \textit{say potentials}, with deep neural networks.
-The optimal transport plan can be calculated using the trained potentials, according to the strong duality.
-With given transport plan, we propose a novel Manifold Barycentric Projection (MBP) approach to transport source data to the target domain, dubbed KPG-RL-MBP.
-The KPG-RL-MBP transports the source samples to the barycenter of the conditional transport plan constrained into the target data manifold.
+Meanwhile, we present the dual formulation of $\chi^2$-regularized KPG-RL model, enabling us to learn the transport plan using mini-batch-based deep learning techniques, scaling better to larger numbers of data points.
+With the learned transport plan, we propose two novel neural transport strategies, named manifold barycentric projection (dubbed KPG-RL-MBP) and manifold sampling (dubbed KPG-RL-MSP), to transport source data to the target domain data manifold.
+KPG-RL-MBP transports the source samples to the barycenter of the conditional transport plan constrained into the target data manifold, and KPG-RL-MSP aims to sample data on the target data manifold from the conditional transport plan implicitly given the source samples.